webrcade/webrcade-docs/docs/platforms/xbox/index.md

 ## Alternate controls

-The Microsoft Edge application reserves the use of the :material-microsoft-xbox-controller-menu: `Menu` and  :material-microsoft-xbox-controller-view: `View` buttons for the `context menu` and `full screen mode` operations respectively.
+The Microsoft Edge application reserves the use of the :material-microsoft-xbox-controller-menu: `Menu` and  :material-microsoft-xbox-controller-view: `View` buttons for the `Context Menu` and `Full Screen Mode` operations respectively.
 Therefore, the following alternative inputs must be used to trigger the `Start`, `Select`, and `Show Menu` actions.

 | __Name__ | <div style="min-width:140px">__Gamepad__</div> | __Comments__ |
 | --- | --- | --- |